Luna-64/wii-homebrew/docs/FlashHax.md

 !> If your cursor freezes reset your wii in try again.
 If the problem persists you can delete your browser cookies and/or save data for the internet channel.

-If it doesn't work, continue to try again or join the [Skyybrew Discord](https://discord.gg/k5z4S83x8S) for more help.

 Now that you have booted into the Hackmii Installer, [Continue to the Hackmii Installer Page](/hackmii-installer)